nimraa9090/ANN-DL-PRJ/README.md

-# ANN-DL-PRJThe complete dataset folder structure is explain in DirectoryStructure.png file.
+The complete dataset folder structure is explain in DirectoryStructure.png file.
 In this dataset we have collected two types of images that contain RBC elements.
 1) Healthy Images
 2) Anemic Images